hyperledger-archives/fabric-chaintool-original/README.md

-  unpack -> Unpackage a CAR file ls -> List the contents of a CAR file proto -> Compiles a CCI file to a .proto
+  unpack -> Unpackage a CAR file ls -> List the contents of a CAR file proto -> Compiles a CCI file to a .proto inspect -> Retrieves metadata from a running instance

 (run "chaintool <action> -h" for action specific help)
 ```